UWCNuclear/UbuntuSetUp/README.md

 ***More support:***	https://root.cern/install/  and Google

-# How to install Anaconda, Spyder and Jupyter Notebook on Windows or Ubuntu
+# How to install Anaconda, Spyder and Jupyter on Windows or Ubuntu
 **Step 1.**	Follow the instructions carefully for Windows: https://docs.anaconda.com/anaconda/install/windows/

 On Ubuntu, you can use Python directly by typing "python" or "python3".
 If you want to use Anaconda on Ubuntu, follow carefully the instructions for Ubuntu/Debian: https://docs.anaconda.com/anaconda/install/linux/